The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 • employment history.

-In some cases, you may also need an act of the form H-1, which registers an accident at work (if the disability is supposed to be assigned precisely in connection with this incident).
+In some cases, an N-1 form may also be needed, which registers an industrial accident (if disability is supposed to be assigned specifically in connection with this incident).

-From work, they may also request a production characteristic, which describes in detail:
+The work may also request a production specification that describes in detail:

 • what is the duration and mode of the working day, the number of shifts per month;

-• whether there were breaks in work in connection with the issuance of a sick leave;
+• were there any breaks in work due to registration of sick leave;

-Thus, the patient needs to worry in advance about which documents will be needed, and prepare a complete set of required papers by the date of the appointment of the commission.
+Thus, the patient needs to worry in advance about exactly what documents will be needed, and prepare a full set of required papers by the date of appointment of the commission.

 Step 2.
 Passing the commission

 On the appointed day, the patient arrives at the medical facility and undergoes a commission.
 Basically, the procedure takes place in the form of answers to questions from doctors, a psychologist and a social worker.
-In order to understand how the VTEK commission for disability goes, it is better to prepare for it in advance - dress neatly and modestly, and also tune in to communication (this is described in detail below).
+To understand how the VTEC disability commission goes, it is better to prepare for it in advance - dress neatly and modestly, and also be prepared to communicate (this is described in detail below).

-DEADLINE FOR DECISION.
-After the end of the questions and examination, the patient leaves the office, and the commission begins to discuss opinions.
-The decision is made by a simple majority vote, and the patient is notified by mail or telephone.
+DEADLINE FOR MAKING A DECISION.
+After completing the questions and examination, the patient leaves the office, and the commission begins to discuss opinions.
+The decision is made by a simple majority of votes, of which the patient is notified by mail or telephone.
 The deadline for making a decision is 6 working days.
-In any case, the patient is issued an examination certificate, and if the decision is positive, then the standard form.
+In any case, the patient is given an examination certificate, and if the decision is positive, then of the established form.

 front side